Top Croatia Sailing Destinations

 WHERE TO SAIL IN CROATIA?

-SPLIT
+SPLIT YACHT CHARTERS

 Even experienced sailors should be alert for dense maritime traffic and buzzing speedboats transferring day visitors to famous Hvar beaches and the iconic blue caves.
-Sefarers that desire more quiet and peace during their trip rather follow alternative "off-the-beaten-track" Split sailing itinerary
+Sefarers that desire more quiet during their trip rather follow alternative "off-the-beaten-track" Split sailing itinerary

-PULA
+PULA SAILING TRIPS

-The diverse northern Adriatic with Istria peninsula and Kvarner gulf is definitively best kept secret among the sailing routes of Croatia.
+Diverse northern Adriatic with Istria peninsula and Kvarner gulf is definitively best kept secret among the sailing routes of Croatia.
 Being so close to Italy, this region fusses together a distinguished Italian charm spiced up with a twist of a laid-back Mediterranean pulse.
 Here you have the opportunity to discover charming Venetian towns Rovinj, Vrsar and Poreč where you can blend into their buzzing promenades.
 The perfect getaway from cosmopolitan feel is Brioni national park at a doorstep of Pula.
 Even more seclusion and intact nature you can expect on mosty uninhabited islands and less-visited bays of remote Kvarner bay.
 Renting a sailboat in Pula which is this region's capital, will allow you to sail across one of the most diverse sailing grounds of Croatia.

 Explore the wonderful island of captains Mali Lošinj, discover turquoise waters of Silba or visit peaceful village on Unije island.
 Take the advantage of crystal-clear waters for various water sports, snorkeling or swimming.
 Istria is world-known of impressive historic sites, great recreational grounds, water attractions, notorious summer festivals and amazing food delicacies based on wild truffles and best wines of Croatia called Malvazija.

-Densely scattered islands of Zadar archipelago are a paradise for sailors and sailing inclined.
+Densely scattered islands of Zadar archipelago are a paradise for sailing inclined.
 Northern Dalmatia is crisscrossed by numerous modern marinas and premium sailing destinations from where you can rent yachts in Croatia.
 Begin your sailing week in UNESCO world heritage site Šibenik or start Croatia sailing holidays from second largest Dalmatian city Zadar.
 Both destinations are close to Zadar airoprt and ideal starting places to discover iconic Kornati national park or sail upriver to Krka national park.

 Zadar-Sibenik archipelago with Kornati is densest group of islands in the Med. which makes this region among safest island hoping areas in the word.
 For a day sailor it might be challeging to navigate between near 500 tiny islands and reefs, that is why a skippered Zadar yacht charter will provide the best of a sailing experience in centrak Adriatic.
 Kornati islands are also something of a gourmet's paradise and hiring a Croatian skipper is your best opportunity to receive some first-hand tips on where to eat fresh, local and tasty.

-DUBROVNIK
+DUBROVNIK SAILING ITINERARIES

 South Dalmatian islands Korčula, Mljet and Lastovo are the ultimate getaways from metropolis.
 Just one hour sail up north, lie sub-tropical Elafiti islands.
-Soothing dry climate and a relaxing natural environment of dense forrested Šipan is a welcoming turn from the busy streets of Dubrovnik.
-The impressive green lakes and clear water of national park Mljet is breathtaking.
-Or sail even beyond and discover Lastovo national park where you can try unique local delicacies in family-run restaurants.
-Some of the best Croatian wines can be found on Pelješac peninsula where you can relax and enojy on secluded pebbled beaches.
+Soothing dry climate and a relaxing natural environment of dense forrested Šipan is a welcoming twist from the busy streets of Dubrovnik.
+Stunning green lakes and clear waters within national park Mljet is breathtaking.
+From here you can sail even further and discover remote Lastovo national park, considered a true gurment paradise far from the standard Adriatic charter routes.
+If you want to secure your charter holidays in Dubrovnik consider booking your yacht in Croatia fist minute and early enough to find best boats and catamarans in Dubrovnik available.

 WHEN TO GO SAILING?